 Every business needs to recruit employees.
 Employees are the ones that make a business thrive and determine how successful it will be in the future.
-Our very own CEO Ben Thompson in a recent webinar we hosted on business compliance stated,
+Our very own CEO Ben Thompson stated in a recent webinar we hosted on business compliance that,

 ‘We always say that people are the foundation of businesses; if you can get your people to perform at the top of their game, the results are outstanding.’